MicrosoftDocs/VBA-Docs/api/Excel.tableobject.adjustcolumnwidth.md

 # TableObject.AdjustColumnWidth property (Excel)

 Specifies if the column widths are automatically adjusted for the best fit each time you refresh the specified query table.
-The default value is  **True**. **Boolean** Read/Write
+The default value is  **True**.
+Read/write **Boolean**.

 ## Syntax